Donald J. Porter: Federal judicial service

 Porter was nominated by President Jimmy Carter, on March 15, 1979, to the United States District Court for the District of South Dakota, to a new seat created by 92 Stat.
 1629.
 He was confirmed by the United States Senate, on May 10, 1979, and received his commission on May 11, 1979.
 He served as Chief Judge from 1985 to 1991.
 He assumed senior status on March 16, 1992, taking inactive senior status in 1993.
 While he remained a federal judge, he no longer heard cases or participated in the business of the court.
 He remained in that status until his death.

 Notable law clerk

-Among the judicial law clerks that served Porter was Roberto Lange.
+Among the judicial law clerks that served Porter was Roberto Lange, also a United States district judge.

 Death

 Porter died on February 17, 2003, in Pierre of complications of Alzheimer's disease.